alugocp/kingdom/PROJECT.md

 - `core` contains all business logic to make the game happen on top of LibGDX
     - `ai` implements our CPU player logic
-        - `action` defines the overall backbone of CPU player logic
-        - `goals` represents the different strategies a CPU player can strive towards
+        - `goals` contains a collection of abstract gameplay requirements that the CPU player strives towards
         - `memory` allows CPU players to remember what they previously saw under the fog of war
-        - `plans` defines the actions a CPU player can select for their units
         - `prediction` allows CPU players to better choose from options (with event handlers)
         - `stats` allows CPU players to track their performance
-        - `wishlist` allows CPU players to better choose from lists of options (without event handlers)
     - `builtin`
         - `animation` contains a set of game animation utilities
         - `logic` congregates useful logic for defining game content